Doctors Note Logo

 Why Is My Poop Green?
 How Prenatal Vitamins and Iron Impact Your Digestion

-Green stool is usually harmless and temporary and most often comes from iron in prenatal vitamins or other iron supplements, since unabsorbed iron can turn poop dark green, though green foods, dyes, and faster gut transit can do the same.
+Green stool during pregnancy is usually harmless and temporary.
+The most common cause is iron in prenatal vitamins or supplements—unabsorbed iron can turn stool dark green.
+Green foods, food dyes, and faster gut transit (common in pregnancy) can also cause it.

-Do not stop iron without medical advice, but seek care urgently if you notice black tarry stools, blood, severe pain, fever, persistent diarrhea, dizziness, or dehydration.
-There are several factors to consider and helpful digestion tips to try, so see the complete answer below to guide your next steps.
+Do not stop iron supplements without medical advice.
+However, seek urgent care if you notice black tarry stools, blood in stool, severe abdominal pain, fever, persistent diarrhea, dizziness, or signs of dehydration.

 answer background